Yatzy - The Classic Dice Game

 What sets Yatzy - The Classic Dice Game apart

-Offers a cleaner, distraction-free interface focused on the core classic dice experience
+Offers a purist, distraction-free experience focused strictly on the classic Yatzy dice mechanics.

 Contenders